News

 Biography

-Prof. Zhang is a Fellow of National Academy of Inventors (class of 2024) and Fellow of the IEEE (class of 2012).
-He is a recipient of the ONR Young Investigator Award in 2005 and the NSF CAREER award in 2003.
-He received the IEEE Wireless Communication Technical Committee Recognition Award in 2016.
+Junshan Zhang has been a professor in the ECE Department and CS graduate faculty at University of California Davis since 2021.
+He received his Ph.D. degree from the School of ECE at Purdue University in Aug.
+2000, and was on the faculty of the School of ECEE at Arizona State University from 2000 to 2021.
+His research interests fall in the general field of information networks and data science, including edge AI, reinforcement learning, world model, continual learning, wireless networks, information theory.
+He is a Fellow of National Academy of Inventor (class of 2024) and the IEEE (class of 2012), and a recipient of the ONR Young Investigator Award in 2005 and the NSF CAREER award in 2003.
 His papers have won a few awards, including the Best Student paper at WiOPT 2018, the Kenneth C. Sevcik Outstanding Student Paper Award of ACM SIGMETRICS/IFIP Performance 2016, the Best Paper Runner-up Award of IEEE INFOCOM 2009 and IEEE INFOCOM 2014, and the Best Paper Award at IEEE ICC 2008 and ICC 2017.
-Building on his research findings, he co-founded Smartiply Inc in 2015, an edge computing startup company delivering boosted network connectivity and embedded AI for IoT applications.
+He is currently serving as Editor-in-Chief of IEEE/ACM Transactions on Networking.

 Professor Albert Y. Zomaya

-Fellow of the IET, Fellow of the IEEE
+Fellow of the IEEE, Fellow of the AAAS

 Abstract